Skip to main content.

 Regional Alpine Cattle Descents That Are Worth Seeing

-• Schafscheid Riffenmatt: always on the first Thursday in September
+• Schafscheid Riffenmatt: Always on the first Thursday in September

-• Alpine Cattle Descent Sumiswald and Wasen: always on the Friday before the day of prayer
+• Alpine Cattle Descent Sumiswald and Wasen: Always on the Friday before the day of prayer

 People who are interested in working on the alp are urgently needed and wanted.
 The jobs section on the website “zalp” (to the alp) tries to connect mountain farms with potential employees.
 The Caritas website finds volunteers for mountain farmer families.